 Revlon, and all of the brands under its beauty portfolio, are committed to full compliance with ethical business practices and all applicable laws and we expect the same commitment from our vendors and suppliers of goods and services, as well as our customers and commercial partners, licensees, third party manufacturers, agents and other representatives, consultants, and other third parties (collectively, “Third Party Partners”).

-In order to further promote responsible sourcing practices, our new Third Party Code of Conduct (as well as our existing Standards of Engagement) prohibit Modern Slavery in our supply chain and require our suppliers to adhere to applicable wage and benefits laws, work hour limitations, worker freedom of association laws and health and safety laws.
+In order to further promote responsible sourcing practices, our Third Party Code of Conduct prohibits Modern Slavery in our supply chain and requires our suppliers to adhere to applicable wage and benefits laws, work hour limitations, worker freedom of association laws and health and safety laws.

-Any material failure to comply with our Third Party Code of Conduct or Standards of Engagement may be considered by us as a breach of the applicable legal agreement or framework between us and our supplier, and may ultimately result in termination of our relationship with the supplier.
+Any material failure to comply with our Third Party Code of Conduct may be considered by us as a breach of the applicable agreement or framework between us and our supplier, and may ultimately result in termination of our relationship with the supplier.

-As part of our Responsible/Ethical Souring Program, we will continue to work with our supply chain partners to develop and implement new and enhanced ways to prevent slavery and human trafficking from occurring in our supply chain.
+As part of our Responsible & Ethical Sourcing Program, we will continue to work with our supply chain partners to develop and implement new and enhanced ways to prevent slavery and human trafficking from occurring in our supply chain.

 SPEAKING UP MECHANISMS